Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides no guidance on when to use this tool versus alternatives, such as other QuickBooks tools.
-No prerequisites, exclusions, or context about the use case are mentioned.
+The description provides no guidance on when to use this tool versus alternatives, such as other QuickBooks tools or general querying tools.
+No context about prerequisites or exclusions is given.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.